-Judy Tate, co-founder & artistic director, is a four-time Emmy Award winning writer and WGAe award recipient.
-She’s written scripts and story for several TV shows and her plays have been presented in theatres throughout the United States.
+Judy Tate, Co-Founder & Artistic Director, is a four-time Emmy Award winning writer and WGAe award recipient.
+She’s written scripts and stories for several TV shows and her plays have been presented in theatres throughout the United States.
 As a teaching artist she’s led hundreds of activity-based workshops for a variety of educational outreach programs and is co-author of the playwriting manual used in schools for the Theatre Development Fund.
-She is the founding Artistic Director of Stargate Theatre Company a work readiness project for justice-involved young men, sponsored by Sharon Sullivan through Manhattan Theatre Club Education She’s an alumna of NYU’s Tisch School of the Arts conservatory program and was an honors graduate receiving the Founder's Day Award, Seidman Award and Beinecke Award.
-For more info: www.asylum-productions.org or www.JudyTate.com
+She is the founding Artistic Director of Stargate Theatre Company, a work readiness project for justice-involved young men, sponsored by Sharon Sullivan through Manhattan Theatre Club Education.
+She’s an alumna of NYU’s Tisch School of the Arts conservatory program and was an honors graduate receiving the Founder's Day Award, Seidman Award and Beinecke Award.
+For more info:

 Associate Producer, Social Media

-Messeret is a NYC actor/voice-over artist who hails from Florida.
-She has a theatre degree from Florida A & M University magna cum laude.
+Messeret is an NYC actor/voice-over artist who hails from Florida.
+She has a theatre degree from Florida A&M University magna cum laude.
 Messeret has worked at Arena Stage, Hartford Stage, Roundabout Theatre Company, Delaware Theatre Company, StageWest, The Negro Ensemble Company Manhattan Theatre Club’s education and NYTW.
 Her appearances include The Sopranos, Another World, Law & Order, as a spokesperson for HBO and a host of national on-camera & voice-over commercials.
 She is a recipient of an Audelco award and was featured as a Fresh Face on Broadway.com.
-Messeret recently starred in American Slavery Project and Civic Ensemble’s co-production of Judy Tate’s “Fast Blood”. https://messeretstromanwheeler.com
+Messeret recently starred in American Slavery Project and Civic Ensemble’s co-production of Judy Tate’s “Fast Blood.”

-Young is a digital strategist and social media specialist who connects marketing, ingenuity and the human condition to reach the people brands care about most.
-Applying her knowledge in journalism, media, and design, she is able to communicate messages across a wide spectrum of B2B/B2C networks.
-As a strong advocate for community-based projects, she has worked in the nonprofit sector with a variety of organizations such as: The American Slavery Project, terraNOVA Collective, and Vera List Center (The New School).
-Additionally, she has collaborated extensively in the music industry with brands like Euphoria Festival and SXSW, also being featured in Eventbrite's official “6 Social Media Habits of Successful Festival Organizers.”
+Young is a Digital Strategist and Technical Producer who applies her knowledge in journalism/media, coding, and design to communicate across a wide spectrum of B2B/B2C networks.
+As a strong advocate for community-based projects, she has worked extensively in the nonprofit sector with organizations such as The American Slavery Project, Vera List Center, terraNOVA Collective, and the Youngish Professionals Committee.
+Originally Young is rooted in the entertainment industry and has collaborated with many local and national brands including Euphoria Festival, SXSW and Wolf Tree Film Festival, even being featured in Eventbrite's: “6 Social Media Habits of Successful Festival Organizers.” young-park.net